-The governing board has overall responsibility for monitoring this procedure and holding the Head of School to account for its implementation.
+The governing board has overall responsibility for monitoring this procedure and holding the Headteacher to account for its implementation.

-The Designated Safeguarding Lead (DSL) will provide data to the Governing Body as part of the Head of School Report on a half termly basis.
+The Designated Safeguarding Lead (DSL) will provide data to the Governing Body as part of the Headteacher Report on a half termly basis.
 Online Safety discussions will take place between the DSL and Safeguarding Link Governor.